-In most of the programming languages, literals and constants play a major role in dealing with values within a program.
+In most of the programming languages, literals and constants play a significant role in dealing with values within a program.
 Swift also support the concept of literals and constants.
 They are used to hold a constant value for expressing them within the code and hold a memory location.
-In this chapter you will learn about how you can use constants and literals in Swift programming language.
+In this chapter, you will learn about how you can use constants and literals in the Swift programming language.

 What are Literals?

 Literals are the most obvious kinds of constants and are used to express particular values within the source code of the program.
 In other words, it is the source code representation of a value.
 Here are the lists of some of the literals that are valid in Swift -

 Swift Literals are of various types.
 They are:

 It has its subcategories as integer and floating point literals and can be written as:

 - A decimal number, with no prefix